maccoss/2025-ExampleDifferentialAnalysis/README.md

 ---

-These analyses provide a comprehensive workflow for differential proteomics analysis, from raw Skyline outputs to publication-ready results.
+These analyses provide a workflow for differential proteomics analysis, from raw Skyline outputs to quantitative results.
 The notebooks are designed to be modular, allowing researchers to adapt individual components to their specific experimental needs.